Health Occupations

 The Center for Workforce Development at CCM is an approved provider of continuing nursing education by the New Jersey State Nurses' Association.
 Programs include Peripheral IV Therapy Skills and our RN Refresher Program.

-The RN Refresher Program is an intensive program for RN’s who want to return to the nursing workforce and need to update their skills and nursing theory.
-Also excellent for current RN’s in non-clinical roles wanting to revive their clinical skills.
-In this program students will acquire the nursing knowledge and skills to assist with re-entry or initial entry to the acute care and long-term care setting.
-The program consists of 24 lecture hours at County College of Morris and 77 clinical hours of experiences arranged at an area hospital.
+This is an intensive program for RNs who want to return to the nursing workforce and need to update their skills and nursing theory, or for current RNs in non-clinical roles wanting to revive their clinical skills.
+In this program, you will acquire the nursing knowledge and skills to assist with re-entry or initial entry to the acute care and long-term care setting.
+The program consists of 24 lecture hours, 8 nursing lab hours and 64 clinical hours arranged at an area hospital.
 The clinical experience is mandatory.
-Topics include: physical assessment, skills review, pharmacology update, legal and ethical issues, fluid and electrolyte imbalances, infection control and assessment and nursing management of major clinical problems.
-Objectives of the program include and are not limited to: 1) Employing the nursing process utilizing critical thinking and clinical judgment in the acute care and long term care setting.
-2) Review and increase knowledge related to care of patients with common medical surgical conditions, including use of technology and psychomotor skills.
+Topics include: physical assessment, skills review, pharmacology update, and nursing management of major clinical problems.
+Objectives include and are not limited to: 1) Employing the nursing process utilizing critical thinking and clinical judgment.
+2) Reviewing and increasing knowledge related to care of patients with common medical-surgical conditions, including use of technology and psychomotor skills.
 It also meets criteria required of RN Refresher Programs by the NJ Board of Nursing.

 Peripheral IV Therapy Skills Course

-The IV Therapy Course is beneficial for RNs, LPNs, Radiology Technologists, EMTs and other allied health professionals whose responsibilities include intravenous maintenance, insertion and administration of IV medications.
-This course will provide the learner with necessary skills and theoretical knowledge to initiate and maintain intravenous therapy.
+The IV Therapy Course is beneficial for RNs, LPNs, Radiology Technologists, EMTs and other allied health professionals whose responsibilities include intravenous peripheral catheter insertion and care and administration of intravenous solutions.

 Pharmacy Technician Program

 Learn the knowledge and skills needed to become a Certified Pharmacy Technician (CPhT), credentialed by the Pharmacy Technician Certification Board (PTCB), in CCM’s Pharmacy Technician Certification program.
 Pharmacy technicians work with licensed pharmacists in pharmacies, hospitals, assisted living facilities to properly dispense medications and with insurance companies to ensure the best coverage for the consumer.
-Through enrolling in the program, students will gain direct connections to apprenticeship and full-time positions.
+Through enrolling in the program, students will gain direct connections to employment.